pbd-kn/contao-inputvar-bundle/README.md

-# Contao 4 skeleton bundle
+# Contao 4 Inputvar bundle

 Contao is an Open Source PHP Content Management System for people who want a professional website that is easy to maintain.
 Visit the [project website][1] for more information.

-You can use the skeleton bundle as basis for your own Contao bundle.
+inputvar stellt inserttags zum behandelvon GET POST und SESSION Varibale zur Verfügung

 ## Install